bhavyaEE/RISCV-CPU/README_Riya.md

 Bhavya and I were tasked with completing the additions needed to execute the reference programme.
 We started by implementing the LBU (load byte) and SB (store byte) instructions.
 The first stage of implementing the instruction was planning the changes needed:

 1) First I realised that data memory was byte addressed and not word address, this would require changing the design of the data memory module.
-This meant that if I implemented byte addressing store and load byte would be simple as I would take from addresses which byte was required.
-However, to still implement load word and store word, this would require concatinated 4 bytes (addresses) together to output a 32 bit value.
+This meant that if I implemented byte addressing, store and load byte would be simple as I would take from addresses which byte was required.
+However, to still implement load word and store word, this would require concatinating 4 bytes (addresses) together to output a 32 bit value.

 <img width="629" alt="Screenshot 2022-12-15 at 16 38 48" src="https://user-images.githubusercontent.com/115703122/207917478-9d45770a-4d02-4ca3-9ffd-e227f2c136b4.png">

 2) Additionally, then we had to decide which values we would take for a store and load word.
 If we loaded in the address 0x0005 for a store word would we store bytes in addresses 0x0005, 0x0006,0x0007 and 0x0008 OR 0x0004,0x0005, 0x0006 and 0x0007.
-We believed this was in the mind of the programmer and decided that every load word shoudl always store or load from an address that was a mulitiple of 4.
+We believed this was in the mind of the programmer and decided that every load word should always store or load from an address that was a mulitiple of 4.
 To do this we added the additional var inputs to set every address to the last muliple of 4, then concatinate.

 <img width="905" alt="Screenshot 2022-12-15 at 16 47 37" src="https://user-images.githubusercontent.com/115703122/207919274-d630d3cb-cec7-497e-8396-fbb6d5b7dfa4.png">

-3) As we needed different functions for store byte and store word and loads and stores, we have to feed funct3 into the data memory module.
+3) As we needed different functions for store byte and store word and loads and stores, we had to feed funct3 into the data memory module.
 Funct3 would determine a byte or word instruction and Resultsrc would determine a load, while Memwrite determined a store.

 <img width="1048" alt="Screenshot 2022-12-15 at 16 49 43" src="https://user-images.githubusercontent.com/115703122/207919761-ff6be36b-ec35-42f0-a1f4-c8619ab03710.png">